Backpacker murders: Arrest and trial

 Milat appeared in court on 23 May, but he did not enter a plea.
 On 31 May, Milat was also charged with the seven backpacker murders.
-On 28 June, Milat sacked his defence lawyer, Marsden, and sought legal aid to pay for his defence.
+On 28 June, Milat sacked his defence lawyer, John Marsden, and sought legal aid to pay for his defence.
 Meanwhile, brothers Richard and Walter were tried in relation to weapons, drugs and stolen items found on their properties.
 A committal hearing for Milat regarding the murders began on 24 October and lasted until 12 December, during which over 200 witnesses appeared.
 Based on the evidence, at the beginning of February 1995, Milat was remanded in custody until June that same year.

 On 26 March 1996, the trial opened at the NSW Supreme Court and was prosecuted by Mark Tedeschi.
 His defence argued that, in spite of the evidence, there was no non-circumstantial proof Milat was guilty and attempted to shift the blame to other members of his family, particularly Richard.
 145 witnesses took the stand, including members of the Milat family who endeavoured to provide alibis, and, on 18 June, Milat himself.
 On 27 July 1996, after 18 weeks of testimony, a jury found Milat guilty of the murders.
 He was given a life sentence on each count without the possibility of parole.
 He was also convicted of the attempted murder, false imprisonment and robbery of Onions, for which he received six years' jail each.